jonashellstrom/serverless-pizza/README.md

 # Serverless Pizza 🍕

+## Description

+A pizza ordering Step Function orchestrator that coordinates the ordering and hand-offs to store and driver throughout the life cycle of an order.
+The application exposes a REST API for client interaction.
+Built using Serverless with AWS services including Step Functions, DynamoDB, SNS and SQS.

 ## Installation/deployment instructions

 Depending on your preferred package manager, follow the instructions below to deploy the project.